-The Emirates Academy of Hospitality Management offers three flexible payment options for undergraduates:
+EAHM offers three flexible payment options for full-time Undergraduate students:

-- Pay the yearly mandatory academic fees in nine (9) equal installments during the academic year. - Pay one year's mandatory academic fees before the start of the first trimester and receive a three percent (3%) discount on tuition fees and sundries. - Pay the mandatory academic fees for the full three year programme before the start of the first trimester and receive a ten percent (10%) discount on tuition fees and sundries.
+- 1. Pay the yearly mandatory academic fees in nine (9) equal installments during the academic year. - 2.
+Pay one year's mandatory academic fees before the start of the first Trimester and receive a three percent (3%) discount on tuition fees and sundries. - 3.
+Pay the mandatory academic fees for the full three year programme before the start of the first Trimester and receive a ten percent (10%) discount on tuition fees and sundries.